Martin Nolan (journalist): Critical praise

-Reporting from Portland, OR after a volcano eruption, he wrote:

-"Church services were canceled Sunday in reluctant homage to Mount St, Helens.
+Reporting from Portland, Oregon after a volcano eruption, he wrote: "Church services were canceled Sunday in reluctant homage to Mount St, Helens.
 As citizens of these ecology-minded states swept volcanic ash off homes and cars, many of their shrines of scenery were shrouded in Biblical gray.
 If clergymen needed an Old Testament text, they could have chosen Genesis 18:27 in which Abraham argues with the Lord to spare cities, noting that he is still ‘but dust and ashes.’”

 Nominations and awards

 In 1973, Nolan was elected to Washington’s Gridiron Club, devoted to an elite annual white-tie dinner “roasting” politicians.
 In February 1974, the club voted to continue its policy of refusing membership to women reporters.
 Nolan resigned, the first Gridiron member to quit since the 19th century.

 He called the vote “an active policy of discrimination,” as well as “unprofessional, unfair and ungentlemanly.”
 Protests from female reporters and their political supporters helped change the policy.
 In November 1974, the Gridiron Club, founded in 1885, voted to admit women for the first time.

 In Washington, Nolan continued to follow Massachusetts politics.
 In 1975, Globe editor Thomas Winship assigned him to help cover Boston's mayoral election.
 Nolan also reported on the 1978 Bay State elections.

 In 1981, Globe publisher William O. Taylor named him editorial page editor.
 He continued to report on politics and won several awards.
 In 1985, he was one of three finalists for the Pulitzer Prize in commentary.
 In 1991, he was a finalist for the Pulitzer Prize in editorial writing.

-The fate of the Boston Red Sox has been one of Nolan's passions and preoccupations for decades.
-He has been a season ticket holder at Fenway Park since 1982.
+Nolan has been a season ticket holder at Fenway Park since 1982, a longtime fan of the Boston Red Sox.

-In 1986, he helped the Globe recruit writers for a special edition for the World Series: Doris Kearns Goodwin, David Halberstam, Stephen King, John Updike and George Will.
+In 1986, he helped the Globe recruit writers for a special edition for the World Series.
 The articles were collected in the 1991 book, The Red Sox Reader.
 Its first sentences come from Nolan's essay on Fenway Park, often cited in exhibitions of baseball art: